Claustrophobia and Anxiety With Mask Use for Radiation Therapy

 • About the possibility of seeing the treatment room before you start treatment so you can see how the mask is going to be clipped to the table.

-• The therapists to give you updates throughout the treatment, so you know what is going on.
+• The therapists to give you updates during the treatment, so you know what is going on.

 • If you can keep your eyes closed during treatment.